 “Our Constitution is color-blind, and neither knows nor tolerates classes among citizens,” he added.

-The decision of Brown v.
-Board of Education of Topeka on May 17, 1954, overturned a Plessy decision that extended the Jim Crow era of discrimination for decades.
+Nearly 58 years later, the decision of Brown v.
+Board of Education of Topeka, issued on on May 17, 1954, overturned the Plessy decision.